Bloom: Designing for LLM-Augmented Behavior Change Interactions: Field Study Evaluation

 \subsection{Procedure}

-Our study was conducted in May-June 2025 across four cohorts, each staggered by one week.
+Our study was conducted in May--June 2025 across four cohorts, each staggered by one week.
 Our full study procedures are visualized in Figure \ref{fig:procedures}.
 Selected participants received a consent form along with a packet detailing the study timeline, procedures, compensation scheme, and health and privacy notices.
 Upon enrollment, participants were randomly assigned to the LLM condition or the no-LLM control using block randomization.

 Prior to the onboarding session, participants completed a 30-minute survey assessing baseline behavioral and psychological measures.
 The onboarding session lasted 60 minutes and was conducted on Zoom.
 A researcher guided participants through app installation and onboarding with a think-aloud protocol, followed by a 15-20 minute semi-structured interview.
 Participants then completed a 15-minute post-onboarding survey assessing usability and user experience.
 Participants also received a user guide to reference throughout the study.

 During the study, participants completed both weekly and daily surveys.
 To monitor compliance, we built an analytics dashboard that tracked survey compliance, app usage, and HealthKit syncing.
 We used Sentry\footnote{\url{https://sentry.io}} to monitor and fix bugs.
 One week after onboarding, participants completed a 10-minute call with researchers to ensure compliance and address any technical difficulties.
 Finally, after the four-week study period was over, participants completed a 60-minute semi-structured offboarding interview as well as a 45-minute offboarding survey, containing identical questions to the onboarding surveys.
 Participants were compensated between \$126-250, with additional incentives based on survey completion.